This note is related to:

 Each of the subcommittees can use their own means, including their own copy of the Google spreadsheet, in order to draft their recommendations to the Technical Committee.

-The Schema Generation Task Group (SGTG) create schemas for the UBL standard.
+Members of the Schema Generation Task Group (SGTG) create schemas for the UBL standard.
 The tools used by the SGTG are publicly available in the https://github.com/oasis-tcs/ubl-2.3-artefacts#readme GitHub repository.

 Working drafts are stored in the committee’s Kavi repository of documents as ZIP files at: